-SPECIFIC OBJECTIVES CONTENT

-Studen ts should be able to:

-(g) interest paid and received; and,

-(h) (NSF) Insufficient funds/Refer to Drawer.
+- (g) interest paid and received; and, - (h) (NSF) Insufficient funds/Refer to Drawer. - 9. reconcile bank and cash book balances; and,

-9. reconcile bank and cash book Proced ures for reconciling:
+Procedures for reconciling:

-udents should be able to: reconcile bank and cash book balances; and, (a) bank statements with cash book balances; and,

-(b) cash book balances with bank statements.
+- (a) bank statements with cash book balances; and, - (b) cash book balances with bank statements. - 10. prepare petty cash records.

-10. prepare petty cash records. ures for the payment and control of petty cash he imprest system:
+Procedures for the payment and control of petty cash using the imprest system:

-(a) vouchers;
+- (a) vouchers;

-(b) cash disbursements sheets; and,
+- (b) cash disbursements sheets; and,

-(c) summarising expenses.
+- (c) summarising expenses.